-The quadratic form $(V,q)$ contains an even, unimodular lattice stable by $t$ everywhere locally, and the intersection of these lattices is an even, unimodular lattice stable by the isometry $t$.
+The quadratic form $(V,q)$ contains an even unimodular lattice stabilized by $t$ everywhere locally, and the intersection of these lattices is an even unimodular lattice stabilized by the isometry $t$.
 In case (a), the isometry $t$ is realizable by construction.

 \begin{coro} Suppose that $S(1)$ and $S(-1)$ are odd, square-free, and relatively prime.
 Then $(\alpha,\delta)$ is realizable.

 \end{coro}

 {\bf Proof.} This follows from Theorem \ref{relatively prime} and Corollary \ref{Mc cor}.